NixOS/nix.dev/source/index.rst

    Nix ecosystem is a DevOps toolkit to achieve:

    - Reproducible development environments.
-   - Easy installation of software over URLS.
+   - Easy installation of software over URLs.
    - Easy transfer of software environments between computers.
+   - Declarative specification of Linux machines.
+   - Reproducible integration testing using virtual machines.
-   - Avoidance of version conflicts with already installed software.
+   - Avoidance of version conflicts with an already installed software.
    - Installing software from source code.
    - Transparent build caching via binary caches.
    - Strong support for software auditability.